MicrosoftDocs/azure-docs/articles/cognitive-services/QnAMaker/Quickstarts/create-publish-knowledge-base.md

 # Create-Train-Publish your knowledge base

-A QnAMaker knowledge base can be created from pre-existing semi-structured content such as FAQs or product manuals.
-This QnAMaker knowledge base is created from a simple FAQ webpage and is able to answer questions on BitLocker key recovery.
+A QnA Maker knowledge base can be created from pre-existing semi-structured content such as FAQs or product manuals.
+This QnA Maker knowledge base is created from a simple FAQ webpage and is able to answer questions on BitLocker key recovery.

 ## Prerequisite
 > [!div class="checklist"]
 > * If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.

-## Create a QnAMaker Knowledge Base
+## Create a QnA Maker Knowledge Base

 1. Log in to QnAMaker.ai with your Azure credentials

-2. On the QnAMaker website, select **Create new knowledge base**.
+2. On the QnA Maker website, select **Create new knowledge base**.

 ![Create new KB](../media/qnamaker-quickstart-kb/just-signed-in.png)

 3. In the create page, step 1, select **Create a QnA service**.
-This will direct you to Azure portal where you need to set up a QnAMaker service in your subscription.
+This will direct you to Azure portal where you need to set up a QnA Maker service in your subscription.
 Learn about how to do that here.

-4. Once you've successfully created a new QnAMaker service in Azure, select it from the drop-downs.
+4. Once you've successfully created a new QnA Maker service in Azure, select it from the drop-downs.

 ![Select a QnA service KB](../media/qnamaker-quickstart-kb/qnaservice-selection.png)